mammo0/qnap-ip6tables_nat-module/README.md

 ### Download the precompiled images
 There's a GitHub workflow that builds kernel images of this repository.
 You can download them directly from the [releases page](https://github.com/mammo0/qnap-ip6tables_nat-module/releases).

+Currently the modules are only compiled for the `x86_64` architecture!

+The modules are based on the GPL QTS version

+    4.4.1

+But they also work up to QTS version `4.4.3`.

 ### Building